alebondarenko/WSDM-20/README.md

 - question_binary_classification.ipynb to perform a rule-based classification
 - multiclass_classification.ipynb to perform a rule-based classification

-The two last notebooks require prior results produced by CNN and BERT
+The two last notebooks will use predictions produced by CNN and BERT as decision probabilities.

 ### Classification with Neural Networks